35 Incredible Things to Do in Antigua Guatemala and Surroundings + Travel Tips

 19. Nim Pot

-I am kind of embarrassed to say it, but I’ll say it anyway.
-I have spent almost one year in Antigua and only now, at the end of my Guatemalan Journey, I have found out about Nim Pot.
+I’m a bit embarrassed to say it, but I’ll say it anyway.
+I have spent almost a year in Antigua, and only now, at the end of my Guatemalan Journey, have I discovered Nim Pot.
 Oh well!

-It is located on the Quinta Avenida Norte, only a few steps from the iconic yellow arch and I walk past it thousands of times.
-Here you will find every sort of local art piece and craft from all parts of Guatemala.
+It is located on the Quinta Avenida Norte, only a few steps from the iconic yellow arch, and I walk past it thousands of times.
+Here, you will find a wide variety of local art pieces and crafts from all parts of Guatemala.

-If you don’t have much time to explore more this is the place to go.
-For sure you will find something you like in this expansive colorful exposition.
+If you don’t have much time to explore more, this is the place to go.
+You will definitely find something you like in this expansive, colorful exposition.

 20. Artisan Market

-Located right within the market area, in a separate section, you will find the Artisan Market, an indoor space with alleys and stands brimming with colorful objects from the Guatemalan tradition, from masks to paintings, bags, textiles, huipiles, decor objects, and more.
+Located within the market area, in a separate section, is the Artisan Market, an indoor space featuring alleys and stands filled with vibrant objects from Guatemalan tradition, including masks, paintings, bags, textiles, huipiles, decorative items, and more.

 21. Mercado de Artesania el Carmen